ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 end
 ```

-Now, we can replace the lines of code in our `OnTriggerInteracted` with these new functions.
+Now, you can replace the lines of code in our `OnTriggerInteracted` with these new functions.

 ```lua
 -- Function to change the switch state and turn on/off the like